This post will make more sense if you’ve read the introduction.

 Along with my beloved Goldenseal, I use colloidal silver.
 Silver was the natural mainstream antibiotic before the synthetic came to market in the late 30s.
 It treats a gamut of issues and can be ingested or applied.
 I find integrity and effectiveness in the brand Paul Pitchford considers the best.
 Here is the site.
 It’s been the only product to help my son’s occasional eye irritation.
 I lay Tennyson down for a drop or two and have him roll his eye around.
 Traditional Chinese Medicine says eye issues trace back to the liver.
 But it certainly helps to relieve the symptom.
 We’ve never had Pink Eye but I bet silver would be wonderful for it.
 I love how it’s safe for kids.
 The atomizer nozzle in the picture above makes it user-friendly for nostrils and throat.

 Painful Cuts and Injuries Open to Infection

 Goldenseal – This herb is a phenomenon.
 I keep some of the powder that comes in the plastic you see above also in a 1 oz. jar for ease of use.
 My midwife gave us some to apply on Tennyson’s umbilical stump when he was born which helped heal it quickly.
 Goldenseal has served us beautifully when we’ve had deep or open cuts and punctures that invite infection and can’t take ointment.
-The recent day when Tennyson cut his finger, I scooped out just a little of the powder into a bowl and added about two drops of water to form a wet paste.
+When Tennyson cut his finger the other day, I scooped out just a little of the powder into a bowl and added about two drops of water to form a wet paste.
 When I packed it on the site and covered it with a band-aid, I could see the relief on his face.
 “Aahh… feels mUch better, Mom.”
 And he wrapped my legs in a grateful hug.
 Heads-up: Goldenseal stains.